Elephant Conservation & Community Outreach

 Week 2: Monday – Friday

-Leave early on Monday morning for elephant patrol and spend the week tracking the local herds of elephant.
+Leave early on Monday morning for elephant patrol and spend the week tracking the local herds of elephants.
 Return to base camp on Thursday and leave for Swakupmond on Friday morning.

-Project start dates are fixed, with regular start dates through the year.
-Volunteers should arrive into Swakopmund the day before the project starts to ensure attendance at the Sunday evening briefing.
+The elephant conservation project start dates are fixed, with regular project dates through the year.
+Volunteers should arrive in Swakopmund on the Sunday before the project start date (the day before), to ensure attendance at the Sunday evening briefing.
 Projects run from Mondays to the following Fridays.

 2024 project dates: